History of Los Angeles Metro: Metro Orange Line

 On October 29, 2005, the 14 mi Orange Line began operation.
 The US$354 million transitway traverses the San Fernando Valley.
-It is the region's first bus to operate within its own dedicated right-of-way.
-Within its first week of operation the at-grade Orange Line experienced three collisions with automobiles, all of which were deemed the fault of automobile drivers who ran red lights.
-Since the first few weeks of operation accidents on the line have declined significantly.
+It is the region's first bus to operate within its dedicated right-of-way.
+Within its first week of operation, the at-grade Orange Line experienced three collisions with automobiles, all deemed the fault of drivers who ran red lights.
+Since the first few weeks of operation, accidents on the line have declined significantly.

-MTA has embarked on various measures to increase visibility of Orange Line Metroliners, including installing white LED strobes on each side of the vehicle to make them appear as if an emergency vehicle was crossing the red-lighted intersections.
+Metro has embarked on various measures to increase the visibility of Orange Line Metroliners, including installing white LED strobes on each side of the vehicle to make them appear as if an emergency vehicle was crossing the red-lighted intersections.
 Drivers' tactics include slowing to approximately 10 mph at intersections with poor cross-traffic visibility or blind spots.
 In addition, the police department heavily patrols the route, with officers in marked cruisers and motorcycles distributing red-light citations.

-The route continues to enjoy rapidly increasing ridership with each passing week, owing to the relative consistent speed, minimum of stops along the route as well as remarkable scenery along some stretches, most notably the Sepulveda Basin portion of the route, which invokes an enjoyable ride in the country feeling as it passes park land and a sod farm.
+The route continues to enjoy rapidly increasing ridership with each passing week, owing to the relatively consistent speed, minimum of stops along the route as well as remarkable scenery along some stretches, most notably the Sepulveda Basin portion of the route, which invokes an enjoyable ride in the country feeling as it passes park land and a sod farm.
 The project spent many millions of dollars solely in the landscape portion of the budget to produce a truly scenic ride.
 Many runs are standing room only.
-MTA continues to add more scheduled runs as well as double dispatching on some departures with more than one Metroliner assigned to each scheduled run.
+Metro continues to add more scheduled runs as well as double dispatching on some departures with more than one Metroliner assigned to each scheduled run.

-By May 2006, the MTA announced that the Orange Line had 21,828 average daily boardings, nearly reaching the ridership goals that were predicted for 2020.
+By May 2006, Metro announced that the Orange Line had 21,828 average daily boardings, nearly reaching the ridership goals that were predicted for 2020.
 Outside groups have said that the Orange Line has already reached capacity and that it is time to start planning for a light rail line replacement.

 Other groups have lobbied for the completion of the originally conceived Wilshire Boulevard subway.
 The two proposals are not mutually exclusive.
 Although Waxman's legislation halted construction over safety concerns, Waxman relented in October 2005 after an investigation by experts selected jointly by the congressman and the American Public Transportation Association.
 The expert panel concluded: